alexklus/RandomForest/README.md

     [dataSetName]
     path = ./Data/"dataSetName".csv
-    label = #name of the feature to classify unnecessary_features = #features to drop from data set if there is no feature equal None
+    label = #name of the feature to classify unnecessary_features = #features to drop from data set, if there is no features write None

     Example:
     [Titanic]